 - Shut Up, Hannibal!: Delivers a magnificent one to the Boosted Children of the Argent-class, who claim they're on the "side of justice" by aligning with the Gaia Sabers as they terrorize and remind the other Boosted Children of the horrid experiments done to them, telling them it's blatantly clear who's the villain here and what they really are - a pack of stray dogs just wagging their tails for a meal.Michiru: "The weaker they are, the louder they bark."

-- Walking Spoiler: The fact Michiru's the pilot of the G Bankaran that had absolutely no Foreshadowing and is a playable character is the reason for the abundant amount of spoiler tags on this page.
+- Walking Spoiler: The fact Michiru's the pilot of the G-Bankaran that had absolutely no Foreshadowing and is a playable character starting with the Second Original Generation is the reason for the abundant amount of spoiler tags on this page.

 - Wingding Eyes: Anytime he sees Shouko, Michiru's irises turn into pink hearts, alongside a Luminescent Blush.

-- Younger Than They Look: Nearly the same age as Kouta at 20-years old, yet has the look of a 30-year old.
+- Younger than They Look: He's 20-years old, yet has the look of a 30-year old.

 Making her debut in Dark Prison, Yong Gebana is a pilot from the Earth Federation's "Test and Evaluation Command #3" humanoid mobile weapons development team.
 During a test run for the "Pfeil III", a modified version of the mass-produced Huckebein MK II, Yong gets pulled into La Gias via the mass summoning event and aligns with Shu Shirakawa and his party in order to find a way back to the surface world.